Interim School Director

 These principles are at the core of the legal framework of ASEAN itself, and deeply entwined in its history over the last 50 years.
 Ms Bishop noted that ASEAN was established to promote regional peace and stability and this remained its core mission today.

-Ms Bishop did not appear to be asking ASEAN to be something it cannot be. ll she was asking was for ASEAN to become more ASEAN – to defend the core principles it itself has outlined in its treaties and charters, in a volatile region and, through this, facilitate a region that is compatible with Australia’s own national interests.
+Ms Bishop did not appear to be asking ASEAN to be something it cannot be.
+She was asking was for ASEAN to become more ASEAN – to defend the core principles it itself has outlined in its treaties and charters, in a volatile region and, through this, facilitate a region that is compatible with Australia’s own national interests.

 However, having a vision of what we may want is only half of the process.
 The other half must be a realistic vision of what we can expect to get.
 Here I see two potential problems with the vision outlined by Ms Bishop in Manila.